chadwickthebold/weatherapp/README.md

 - [ ] Handle AJAX errors
 - [ ] Get local time for hourly forecasts
 - [ ] Add global indicator for in-progress AJAX calls
+- [ ] Use one generic function for all 3 stats tables
+- [ ] Investigate closure compiler warnings